Evaluating the Utility of Conformal Prediction Sets for AI-Advised Image Labeling: Discussion

 \paragraph{\textbf{Withholding predictions of an uncalibrated model may improve decision quality}} Consistent with prior work on AI-advised decision-making (e.g., \cite{green2019principles, beede2020human, carton2020feature, liu2021understanding}), our results suggest that when a model is well-calibrated and more accurate than humans alone, users with access to its predictions can perform better than without the model, but not as well as the model alone for easier instances.
-When the model is poorly calibrated, the type of prediction display affects whether people can perform better by accessing the model predictions.
-For instance, with the Top-$k$ displays showing low coverage of the true label, users sometimes performed worse than they would have done by ignoring the display.
-We observe qualitative feedback, such as ``I used the Top-$1$ when it was impossible to find what the image was based on my own perception" and ``In cases where I really was unsure and did not know what the picture was, I relied on the AI and went with their label".
-Decision-making quality, when presented with a constrained set of label options, is highly correlated with the calibration of prediction information.
+When the model is poorly calibrated, display type affects whether people can perform better by accessing the model predictions.
+For instance, when the Top-$k$ displays achieved lower coverage of the true label than the conformal guarantee, users sometimes performed worse than they would have done by ignoring the display.
+We observe qualitative feedback, such as ``I used the Top-$1$ when it was impossible to find what the image was based on my own perception" and ``In cases where I really was unsure and did not know what the picture was, I relied on the AI and went with their label."
+Decision-making quality, when presented with a constrained set of choices, is correlated with the calibration of prediction information.
 Only those using RAPS matched the expected performance of having no prediction display in hard OOD instances with larger set sizes.
 Our results underscore the potential value of treating the detection of instance type as a model's learning problem (e.g., ~\cite{kaur2022codit}).